alisabedard/jbxvt/README.md

 	git submodule update
 	git config --add --bool fetch.recurseSubmodules true

+## Building
+Run ./configure, then make, as usual.
+Parallel building on FreeBSD and NetBSD requires gmake.
+The compiler must support the C11 standard, so please use a recent version of gcc or clang.

+## Porting
+Jbxvt builds and runs on FreeBSD and GNU/Linux.
+It currently builds on OpenBSD and NetBSD, but exits with code 24 on launch.
+Any help on this issue is appreciated.

 ## Help!
-jbxvt is a work in progress, please report all bugs!
+Jbxvt is a work in progress, please report all bugs!